 Trump's pick for governor — who ran on election lies — loses to Kemp in Georgia

-Georgia Republican Gov. Brian Kemp has clinched the GOP primary for governor over former U.S. Senator David Perdue, according to The Associated Press.
+Georgia Republican Gov. Brian Kemp has clinched the GOP primary for governor over former U.S. Sen. David Perdue, according to The Associated Press.

 Perdue was propelled into the race and endorsed by former President Donald Trump.
 Throughout the campaign, both continued to argue — without evidence — that Kemp allowed Democrats to steal the 2020 presidential election.